Duquesne Gardens: Olympics, Yellow Jackets and Pirates: 1910–1936

-In 1925, the Yellow Jackets were sold to Duquesne Garden president Henry Townsend and attorney James Callahan and were renamed the Pittsburgh Pirates.
-The Pirates then joined the NHL on November 7, 1925.
-During this time, the Garden's massive ice surface was reduced to conform to the NHL's standards.
+In 1925, the expansion Pittsburgh Pirates team of the NHL was assembled by signing players from the Yellow Jackets to professional contracts.
+The Pirates were admitted to the NHL on November 7, 1925.
+Around this time, the Garden's massive ice surface was reduced to conform to the NHL's standards.
 Pittsburgh's first-ever NHL game was played on December 2, 1925, with the Pirates taking on the New York Americans in front of 8,200 fans.
-The Pirates lost the game in overtime, 2-1.
+The Pirates lost the game in overtime, 2–1.
 By 1930, financial issues, associated with the Great Depression caused the Pirates to relocate to Philadelphia, before folding.
 What helped make the city such a hotbed for hockey in the early part of the century, the Duquesne Garden, ultimately helped doom the Pirates.
 The Garden held slightly more than 5,000 fans, which was fine at the turn of the century but small by comparison in the late 1920s to other arenas sprouting up, such as 18,000-seat Madison Square Garden.
 The Pirates did not make very much money playing in the 5,000-seat Garden.
-The team was so strapped for money that they traded Conacher to the New York Americans during the 1926-27 season for a journeyman player and $2,000.
+The team was so strapped for money that they traded former captain Lionel Conacher to the New York Americans during the 1926–27 season for a journeyman player and $2,000.
 Conacher had been the highest-paid NHL player at $7,500 a year.
-The Pirates later moved the team across the state to become the Philadelphia Quakers for the franchise's last season in 1930-31.
+The Pirates later moved the team across the state to become the Philadelphia Quakers for the franchise's last season in 1930–31.

 The Garden still witnessed ice hockey even during these dark financial times.
 In 1930, Roy Schooley founded a new Yellow Jackets team, which played for two years in the International Hockey League (IHL).
 Pittsburgh theatre chain owner John H. Harris secured a lease on the Garden in 1932 and by 1935 established a third Yellow Jackets incarnation which he entered in the Eastern Amateur Hockey League.
 In the 1935–36 season, the Yellow Jackets shared the Garden's ice time with the short-lived Pittsburgh Shamrocks of the IHL.